 In 2014 MSABG donated £1,000 toward funding a section (phase 2) of a one-mile path alongside the River Ouse called the Egrets Way, linking Rodmell village (bridleway Rodmell 7) and Southease (the South Downs Way) at the Southease bridge.
 Other local groups and organisations also made donations.
+A further £600 was donated by MSABG in February 2022.

 The Egrets Way project got underway in 2011 and can be found in our previous post in the MSABG website’s news section (Egrets Way – phase 2 official opening).